 Martha open pit

 Mining at Martha is by open pit methods.
 Ore and waste rock are crushed at the surface facilities area prior to transportation along a 2.7 kilometre conveyor.
 On arrival at the processing plant gold and silver are extracted from the ore using conventional carbon-in-pulp treatment methods.
 Waste rock is used to construct an engineered earth embankment to contain the tailings.
 A water treatment plant treats excess water prior to discharge.
-Mining within the open pit is currently focussed on laying back the eastern wall, a project that will see mining activity continue until 2014.
+Work within the open pit is currently focussed on laying back the North Wall.